Tips on selling (or buying) an antique or vintage clock

 Miniature one-weight Vienna wall clock C.1870

-A grandfather clock is a clock that is 6 feet or higher, and it is not a wall clock.
-A grandmother clock is a floor clock that is less than 6 feet high.
-Grandfather clocks are also called tall-case clocks, longcase clocks or hall clocks.
+A grandfather clock is a clock that stands 6 feet or taller and is not a wall clock.
+A grandmother clock is a floor clock that measures less than 6 feet in height.
+Grandfather clocks are also known as tall-case clocks, longcase clocks, or hall clocks.

-Gingerbreads and parlour clocks are distinct but both are generally classified as kitchen clocks.
+Gingerbread and parlour clocks are distinct in design, but both are typically classified as kitchen clocks.

 There are many other styles but let’s leave it at that.